xieyuheng/inner/papers/publish/boundaries-as-types.md

-  It is not about the space (both the domain space and the image space) is spherical or manifold or not, but about does the space have local loop or not.
+  It is not about the space (both the domain space and the image space) is spherical or manifold or not, but about does the space have local-loop or not
+  (or say, self-loop (a loop formed by one element itself)).

 TODO Why the above judgment is not true for general cell-complexes?